Real-space chirality from crystalline topological defects in the Kitaev spin liquid: RESULTS

-and similarly for $y_b$.
-Here $\theta_{y;R}$ is the step function on the upper half plane above a point $R$, namely $\theta_{y;R}$ is 1 above $R$ and 0 below; $\theta_{x;R}$ follows the analogous definition.
-The operators $x_b,y_b$ can be physically interpreted as position operators $x,y$ whose eigenvalues saturate when approaching the boundaries.
-This also determines the normalization $L^{-1}$ of the $\sum_R$ sum.
+where $x_b = L_b^{-1} \sum_{R \in \text{bulk}} \theta_{x;R}$ and similarly for $y_b$.
+The operators $x_b,y_b$ are position operators $x,y$ whose eigenvalues saturate when approaching the boundaries.
+This determines the normalization $L_b^{-1}$ of the $\sum_R$ sum.
+In practice the $x_b, y_b$ terms are simpler to compute while the $C(r,R)$ sum is more physically transparent.
 The particular definition of ``bulk'' used in the computations is described in the Methods section.
 Such separations between bulk and boundary have been previously discussed in the literature for local marker and interacting local markers \cite{dornellas_quantized_2022, markov_local_2021}.

-In order to identify the limitations of the local marker methodology for the present case, with inhomogeneities and a nearly gapless background, we compare our computation of the marker $M_1$ to an alternative local marker formulation, $M_2$.
-We define $M_2$ in close analogy with the 2022 local marker formulation $M_{2022}$ of D'Ornellas, Barnett and Lee \cite{dornellas_quantized_2022}.
-They begin with a a cross-hair at $R$ giving a contribution map $C_2(r)$ by $ C_2(r,R) = 4 \pi \text{Im} \langle r| P \theta_{x;R} P \theta_{y;R} P |r\rangle $.
-Here the step functions $\theta_{x,y;R}$ have a physical interpretation as the electric potential and the orthogonal flow of charges that together define Hall conductance.
-Then $ M_{2022}(R) = \sum_{r \in \text{bulk}} C_2(r,R) $, where the sum over sites $r$ is restricted to sites in the bulk.
-Note that in contrast, the 2011 marker $M_{2011}$ is a sum over all crosshairs $R$, as $ M_{2011}(r) = \sum_R C_2(r,R) $.
-We define $M_2$ in analogy to $M_{2022}$,
+In order to identify the limitations of the local marker lattice-scale realization of coarse grained Majorana orbital magnetization, for the present case with inhomogeneities and a nearly gapless background, we compare our computation of the marker $M_1$ to an alternative local marker formulation, $M_2$.
+Here $M_2$ is the $M_{2022}$ local marker of Ref \cite{dornellas_quantized_2022} but with a different parameter for bulk-boundary separation, needed due to the nearly gapless background, as described in the Methods section.
+Thus

-except that we find that the bulk sum over $r$ is more sensitive to boundary effects compared to the $R$ bulk sum in $M_1$, and thus needs a further restriction; and that given this $r$ restriction, $R$ must be restricted even further.
-Details on these restrictions are given in the Methods section.
+where the sum over sites $r$ is restricted to sites in the bulk.
+Choosing this restriction enables the relation